marvin-raf/codequiz/backend/app/packages/courses/wiki.md

 **Responses**
 Status Code (201)

-Success response indicates the course has been created
+Created response indicates the course has been created

     {
         "course_id": 1